sridharsaig/CIR/README.md

 # CIR - opus - Height Estimator

-Camera Information Retriever (CIR) is a project built upon Pytorch3D in QLAB (Makerspace Lab), Queen's University Belfast.
+Camera Information Retriever (CIR) is a project developed in QLAB-Makerspace, Queen's University Belfast.

-Modified_Camera_Positioner (VP : Virtuality Positioner) is the core actual project in this git repository - opus built upon Pytorch3D's Camera Position Optimizer to retrieve camera position.
+Built upon Pytorch3D, the project is designed to output the 3D position of a camera that produced the 2D image.
+The position is then supposed to be used in

-This space focusses on concising installation requirements of the positioner with it's supportive versions and documenting the API & citations -
+This space focusses on concising installation requirements of the retriever with it's supportive versions and documenting the API & citations -

 The [Project-Blog](Project-Blog) gives further insight of the project surplus the journey of developing this conception.

+The project is

 ## Installation -